Sputnik V makers want EMA apology over 'Russian roulette' comment | DW | 09.03.2021

-Russia's Sputnik V vaccine makers have called on a top EU regulator to apologize for comparing emergency vaccine rollouts to "Russian roulette."
+The makers of Russia's Sputnik V vaccine have called on a top EU regulator to apologize for comparing emergency vaccine rollouts to "Russian roulette."
 Meanwhile, Italy has signed a deal to produce Sputnik V jabs.

-The team behind Russia's coronavirus vaccineon Tuesday demanded an apology from the EU's medicines regulator after a senior official compared emergency rollouts of the jab to "Russian roulette."
+On Tuesday, the team behind Russia's coronavirus vaccinedemanded an apology from the European Union's medicines regulator after a senior official compared emergency rollouts of the jab to "Russian roulette."

-Several EU countries have already started to distribute and use the Sputnik V vaccine despite EU not yet giving its approval.
-These country-wide rollouts were criticized by the European Medicines Agency (EMA) board chair Christa Wirthumer-Hoche.
+Several EU countries have already started to distribute and use the Sputnik V vaccine despite the European Union's not yet giving its approval.
+These rollouts were criticized by the European Medicines Agency (EMA) board chair Christa Wirthumer-Hoche.

-The Amsterdam-based EMA last week began a rolling review of the Sputnik V vaccine, a key step towards the shots being approved as the first non-Western jab for the 27-nation bloc.
+Last week, the Amsterdam-based EMA began a rolling review of the Sputnik V vaccine, a key step toward the shot's approval as the first non-EU or -US jab for the 27-nation bloc.

 Hungary has already approved Sputnik V and is using the jabs as part of its inoculation drive.
 The Czech Republic and Slovakia have also ordered doses and have said they will not wait for EMA approval.